Access Greene County Public Records (Marital Status, Court Cases, Warrants & More)

 Source: Greene County Auditor21

 Ohio’s Sunshine Laws have made vast swathes of records available for public view and access, with some revealing intimate details on individuals’ lives–such as criminal or marriage records.
-While accessing public records in Greene County is critical to ensuring an open and transparent society, it does open the door for potential unscrupulous activity if used wrongly.

 Citizens must safeguard the privacy of others and use these records responsibly.